THE 2017 GROWING SEASON

 VINIFICATION AND AGEING

 Upon arrival at the winery, each lot was pressed and fermented separately.
-After lengthy, gentle pressing and natural one night decanting, the various lots were fermented in 100% new oak barriques at temperatures of no more than 22°C. Upon reaching the desired sugar and alcohol levels, the fermentation was stopped.
+After lengthy, gentle pressing and natural decanting over one night, the various lots were fermented in 100% new oak barriques at temperatures of no more than 22°C. Upon reaching the desired sugar and alcohol levels, the fermentation was stopped.
 Malolactic fermentation did not take place.
 After racking, the wines were aged for 12 months, after which the various lots were blended.
 After bottling, the wine was aged for another year prior to release.

 Axel Heinz – Estate Director